ImieboGodson/war-on-algo-JS/algorithms/CheckYuGiOh/checkYuGiOh.md

 - checkYuGiOh(10) should return [1, "yu", "gi", "yu", "oh", "yu-gi", 7, "yu", "gi", "yu-oh"]
 - checkYuGiOh("5") should return [1, "yu", "gi", "yu", "oh"]
 - checkYuGiOh("fizzbuzz is meh") should return `invalid parameter: "fizzbuzz is meh"`

+## Source
+Given as task in a remote learning environment (Zuri Training).